raspberrypi/documentation/CONTRIBUTING.md

 # Contributing

-Please reard our contribution guidelines before creating an issue or pull request.
+Please read our contribution guidelines before creating an issue or pull request.

 **Please note that the issue tracker on this repository is for issues with *the contents of the documentation*, not support queries.
 Please post support queries in the [forums](https://www.raspberrypi.org/forums/).**